OHBA-analysis/osl-docs/pages/overview/download.md

 Although it is possible to specify your own version of SPM, we strongly discourage doing so, because several changes were introduced in the version provided with OSL, and we cannot guarantee the behaviour of OSL functions without that version.

-Finally, some OSL functions for plotting on the cortical surface rely on Workbench.
+Finally, some OSL functions for plotting on the cortical surface rely on [Connectome Workbench](https://www.humanconnectome.org/software/get-connectome-workbench).
 If you need to use them, you will need to specify the location of the Workbench folder on your system (the one that contains a folder named `bin_linux64` or similar).

 ---

+## SPM and FieldTrip

+For compatibility reasons, OSL includes its own copy of SPM12 and Fieldtrip.
+Both come with Mex files that are pre-compiled, but if you run into errors, you might need to re-compile them manually your machine.
+More information about this is available in the corresponding [troubleshooting section]({{ site.baseurl }}/pages/overview/troubleshooting.html#spm-and-fieldtrip).

+If you wish to use your own versions of these packages as part of your analysis pipeline, you cannot simultaneously use OSL.
+However, you can always restore your Matlab path after using OSL by calling `osl_shutdown`.
+For example, if you have a pipeline that uses OSL for preprocessing and Fieldtrip for analysis:

+- run `osl_startup` to use OSL,
+- perform your preprocessing,
+- then run `osl_shutdown` and continue as normal.

 ## Tutorial data